pucelle/vscode-css-navigation/README.md

 If you have more than one folders in your workspace, and you definitely need to find definitions across them, set `searchAcrossWorkspaceFolders` to `true`.
 This option will also activate services for all workspace folders as soon as possibile.

+### So many duplicate definotions got.
+Can you limit the results to only in files specified by `<link>` tags, or check context to ensure the whole selector match?

+Currently this extension only compare the last part of selector, the parts are defined by spliting selector by space or several other characters like `>`, `+`, '~'.

+When you trying to find definitions for `class="class1"`, these selectors will match: `p .class1`, `.class1.class2`, `.class1:hover`.

+Otherwise, `.class2.class1` will not match, `.class1` must be in the front of the last part.

+Searching tag definition is a little different, it must be the unique part of the selector, which means `p` will not match `div p`, but matches `p:hover`.

+Back to the question, it sounds like a good idea.
+For a complete static site, It should be very easy to follow `<link>` tags. matching whole selector is much harder, but it can also be done.

+But the Web architecture is extremely complex today, all you got in your hand may be just a piece of html codes, an unique class name, that cause we can't get enough infomation about the context.

+My suggestion is using unique class name, avoid nesting, which would be also helpful for the code quality of you project.

+If you prefer scoped style, and write html and css codes in the same file, searching definitions should be less important for you. but when your file size grows, checking option `alsoSearchDefinitionsInStyleTag` will help you to search css definitions in your current document.

 ## License